Newborn Hyperbilirubinemia Assessment Calculator

 The child's eyes are covered for protection.
 The phototherapy session lasts for about 24-36 hours, with short breaks for feeding and nappy changing.

-Exchange transfusion - as a more severe treatment, it is usually preceded by phototherapy, checking if the baby responds at all to the light.
-If the response is not large enough, the decision to start exchange a transfusion is made.
-During this process, the baby's blood - full of bilirubin - is replaced with blood from a matching donor.
+Exchange transfusion – as a more severe treatment, it is usually preceded by phototherapy, checking if the baby responds at all to the light.
+If the response is not large enough, the decision to start exchanging a transfusion is made (check how pediatricians decide on the pediatric blood transfusion volume).
+During this process, the baby's blood – full of bilirubin – is replaced with blood from a matching donor.
 As a result, the bilirubin level drops.

 However, if hyperbilirubinemia has an underlying condition, like infection, causal treatment is necessary.

 There is also a particular case of pathologic neonatal jaundice requiring special treatment.
 It's a rhesus (Rh) factor disease, and the treatment is intravenous immunoglobulin (IVIG).
 In this case, in the baby's bloodstream, there are anti-Rh antibodies (coming from the mother as a result of a Rhesus incompatibility), destroying red blood cells.
 IVIG blocks the Rh-antibodies so that they don't attack blood cells anymore.